 May I buy a caravan elsewhere and bring it on to your park?

-It is unlikely that this will make sense financially as we levy a charge to cover all the costs of moving, siting and connecting the caravan in addition to a “siting fee” which takes the place of any profit we might make when selling you a caravan direct.
+It is unlikely that this will make sense financially as we levy a charge to cover all the costs of moving, siting and connecting the caravan in addition to a 'siting fee' which takes the place of any profit we make when selling you a caravan direct.

-If you already own a caravan and would like to move to a new park we will always be happy to discuss your requirements and take a positive view of the possibilities.
+If you already own a caravan and would like to move to our park we will always be happy to discuss your requirements and take a positive view.

 When can I use the caravan?